 The Sub-Fund intends to invest 80% minimum of its net assets in "sustainable investments".
 The remaining portion of the Sub-Fund's portfolio (#2 Not Sustainable) will consist of financial derivative instruments, cash, cash equivalent, money market instruments and money market funds held on an ancillary basis either for hedging purposes, managing the liquidity of the portfolio and/or reducing any specific financial risk.
 100% of the Sub-Fund's investments (excluding financial derivative instruments, cash, cash equivalent and money market funds) are composed of sustainable investments.

 Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.

+Asset allocation describes the share of investments in specific assets.
 Taxonomy-aligned activities are expressed as a share of: